agentm/project-m36/docs/reaching_out_of_the_tarpit.markdown

 ## Chris Date's Contribution

-Chris Date is a prolific author, researcher, and lecturer on relation algebra and database design in general.
+Chris Date is a prolific author, researcher, and lecturer on the relational algebra and database design in general.
 Project:M36 would not exist without his writings on the mathematical underpinnings of the relational algebra.
 Project:M36 does not however implement all Date's recommendations.
 In particular, Project:M36 implements:

 * **algebraic data types** inspired by Haskell's types in lieu of Date's convoluted data types based on object-oriented type systems
 * **transactions in a graph** in lieu of Date's temporal constructs